Let’s be honest, the school morning routine with young kids is the worst!

 We know, we KNOW that every minute of sleep is precious.

-BUT if you can get out of bed even 15 minutes before your kids then you can get yourself prepped and in a better frame of mind to face the school morning full on.
+But if you can get out of bed even 15 minutes before your kids, then you can get yourself prepped and in a better frame of mind to face the school morning full on.

 You can grab a super speedy shower or set out breakfast or just enjoy a hot cuppa in peace.
+It might even become your favourite time of day.

 The school shoe sticker hack